lndgalante/glide-challenge/README.md

 ### Nice to have

-- [ ] Button to display all the company employees at once
+- [x] Button to display all the company employees at once

-- [ ] Search input to find an employee by it's id
+### Deploy

+The challenge it's hosted on ZEIT Now: [Glide Challenge](https://glide-challenge.now.sh)